Jimbo369/BoostSales/pages/Formula-landing.md

 #
 # Landing page for download 1 page formula sheet
 #
-subheadline: "Your FREE single page copy of the"
-title: "FORMULA"
+header:
+  image-fullwidth: "header_unsplash_12.jpg"
+  background-color:  "#3B23CB"
+  title: "Everything You Need To Grow Your Business Quickly & Cost-Effectively....FREE!"
+subheadline: ""
-teaser: "Just fill in your details and you will be directed to the download page"
+teaser: "All on one page - Just fill in your details and you will be directed to the download page"
 categories:
 permalink: "/FormulaOnePager/"
 do_not_compress: true